dat-ecosystem-archive/book/README.md

-# book
+# The Dat Protocol

-The Dat Protocol.
+This repository contains the source for "The Dat Protocol" - an implementers guide.

 ## Requirements
 Building the book requires [mdBook](https://github.com/azerupi/mdBook).